-The ability to maintain a strong and effective The Group has a well-defined governance framework which identifies governance structure which supports a culture the roles and responsibilities of the Board, the Board Committees and and senior management.
+The Group has a well-defined governance framework which identifies the roles and responsibilities of the Board, the Board Committees and senior management.
 The Group also has a complementary set of key policies, compliance with which is monitored on an ongoing basis.
 The Group operates an integrated "3 lines of defence" model to identify and manage key risks and to provide assurance that critical controls are effective in managing those risks.